morgane-aubineau/My_personal_website/pages/Autism_Research.md

 <span style="color:Black"><ins>**III.
 Article(s) in preparation**</ins></span>

-<span style="color:DarkViolet">1- Aubineau, M. and Marfaing, M. (2019).
+<p class="titles">1- <strong>Aubineau, M.</strong> and Marfaing, M. (2019).
 Adolescents with autistic spectrum conditions in mainstream high schools: What do their parents need and say about inclusion and support services?
-A France – Quebec comparison.</span>
+A France – Quebec comparison.</p>

 **Abstract** To come